Annual Conference of the Society for Humanistic PsychologyMarch 30 - April 2, 2017 Thursday, October 6, 2016

 All proposal themes are encouraged and invited for the conference.
 Proposals that address the conference theme, "Love, Ethics, and Social Justice: Transforming the Self in the Service of Others," are especially encouraged.

-Please check back soon for the preliminary conference schedule.
+Please see the 2017 conference presentation schedule.

 Conference Co-Chairs and Coordinator

 For proposal inquiries or questions about the conference, please contact: